-If you’re an entrepreneur, you’ve probably never spent a single second googling best practices for shutting down your company.
+If you’re an entrepreneur, you already know How to get a DBA for your company but have you ever spent a single second googling best practices for shutting down your company.

 I know I didn’t.